 Trang Trinh (16th Century) gained supernatural power after he received a book from a great Chinese man.
 It interpreted the evolution of the Earth so he knew what was to take place in coming years.
 Trang Trinhs prophecy states that peace will begin to return in 1970.
 The day of peace will appear in the stars as foretold by Trang Trinh about 1970.
 There is no reason for you or your comrades to die in battle.
 Find a way to return home to your family.

-The PSYOP Group followed with another leaflet coded 4-24-70 that depicted a symbol of harmony.
+The PSYOP Group followed with another leaflet coded 4-24-70 that depicted a symbol of harmony between positive and negative.
 Some of the text is:

 YOU CANNOT GO AGAINST DESTINY

 When will the road from North to South be cleared?